Originally published in 2018…updated recently

 I mean, yes, it’s loud.
 It’s burning my retinas, if I’m honest.
 But it’s vibrant, exciting and a damn sight better than what they’ve got now.

 Best of all, it’s interesting.
 The Panthers are an interesting team; maybe not for the right reasons at the moment, but they’re interesting nonetheless.
 Their jerseys used to reflect that.
 But their latest attempt is bland, tasteless and devoid of emotion.

-The Panthers aren’t yet a good enough team – and South Florida isn’t yet an established enough hockey market – to go conservative in uniform design.
-The sooner they realise that and get back to being kooky and fun, the better.
+The Panthers are starting to become a great team – and South Florida is starting to become an established hockey market.
+They cannot go too conservative in uniform design.
+The sooner they realize that and get back to being kooky and fun, the better.